darklord0303/DSA-Interview-Questions/README.md

 # Leetcode-Questions
-Solutions to Leetcode Questions with Algorithm
+Solutions to Interview Questions with Algorithm